ijnek/naosoccer_sim-docs/running-the-robot.rst

 Launching a Player
 ******************

-In a new terminal, run:
+In a new terminal, source the workspace setup file and then run:

 .. code-block:: console

     ros2 run rcss3d_agent rcss3d_agent

-You should see your robot in the rcssmonitor3d:
+Moving the camera around, you should see your robot in the rcssmonitor3d:

 .. image:: images/screenshot.png